 Residents report dark streets at night due to little or no street lighting, and that they stay indoors because they do not feel safe walking on a dark street.
-At night, one cannot see down the street; which is a major safety concern.
-Residents are especially concerned about how this affects the safety of local children.
-Residents said that some streets have light poles but the light bulb is out and other streets have no poles at all.
+This is a major safety concern for them and residents are especially concerned about how this affects the safety of local children.
+Residents said that some streets have no light poles but the light bulb is out and other streets have no poles at all.
 Residents report being told that there is a cost to them to install a light pole on their street.